-The rectum and colon above it are then mobilised (freed up from the surrounding attachments) so that the diseased segment can be safely removed along with some of the fatty tissue that carries the blood vessels and lymph drainage to the bowel.
+The larger bowel (right, middle and left parts) is mobilised (freed up from the surrounding attachments) so that the diseased segment can be safely removed along with some of the fatty tissue that carries the blood vessels and lymph drainage to the bowel.
 Special care is taken to avoid damage to neighbouring structures (e.g. Other organs, the tube carrying urine from the kidney to the bladder (ureter), nerves and blood vessels).

 The end of the bowel are then joined together (unless there are factors which prevents this) as explained before.
-At the end of the operation the abdominal wall is stitched up and then the skin is closed, usually with absorbable sutures (so there is no need for stitches to be removed after the operation) or with skin clips (which do need to removed at about 10 days after the operation).
+At the end of the operation the abdominal wall is stitched up and then the skin is closed, usually with absorbable sutures (so there is no need for stitches to be removed after the operation).